 Django testing allows for mock data to be stored to a database, which is emptied each time the test is run.
 The test data allows us to verify that we can reference data purely through the API, rather than a view of PostgreSQL database or through a website.
 Tests have been completed such that the functionality required for GET, DELETE, PATCH, and POST calls are satisfied.
 At this point, there is no testing for authentication, since it was not implemented in our project via Django.

-Coverage of a Django application can be determined via the "coverage.py" scripty, however, for our project it proved to be inaccurate and verbose.
+Coverage of a Django application can be determined via the "coverage.py" script, however, for our project it proved to be inaccurate and verbose.
 The coverage reported checked statement coverage of our Django files, but statement coverage was not a valid determination of what had been accomplished.

 Task Plan